-Members of the Mayer Fire Department work together in service for the people of Mayer and the surrounding area.
+Members of the Mayer Fire Department work together in service for the people of Mayer and the surrounding areas.

-The Mayer Fire Department has worked diligently to protect the people of Mayer and surrounding areas, responding to 104 calls in 2016 alone.
+The Mayer Fire Department works diligently to protect the people of Mayer and surrounding areas.

 Each department member is required to complete Firefighter I and first responder courses in his or her first two years of membership.